nadialumno26/curso_data_engineering/models/block_documentation.md

 {% docs _fivetran_deleted %}

 _fivetran_deleted has data type: boolean.
-It will flag if there has been a "soft delete" without necessarily deleting the row.
+It will flag if there has been a "delete" without necessarily deleting the row.

+{% enddocs %}

+{% docs order_items %}

+table order_items is the bridge between orders and products, hence both IDs (order_id, product_id) are this table's primary key

 {% enddocs %}